 A Nevada durable power of attorney is a legal document that allows an individual (also known as “the principal “) to appoint someone else (“an agent”) to manage financial matters.
-The agent must act on behalf and in the best interest of the principal and their power remain in effect even if the principal becomes incapacitated.
+The agent must act on behalf and in the principal’s best interest, and their power remains in effect even if the principal becomes incapacitated.

 In Nevada, power of attorney forms are durable by default.